 Immerse yourself in the gruesome world of the Vikings as the city of York celebrates its Norse past.

-Horned helmets at the ready…This nine-day festival of all things Viking attracts 40,000 enthusiasts to the city of York each February, for live battle re-enactments, combat performances, and, er, leg wrestling.
+Horned helmets at the ready…This eight-day festival (held between 20-27 February) of all things Viking attracts 40,000 enthusiasts to the city of York each February, for live battle re-enactments, combat performances, and, er, leg wrestling.

 Might sound strange, but when the Vikings ruled York, 1,000 years ago, this was how they marked the coming of spring.
-The (no doubt raucous) celebrations were called Jolablot, and were held to mark the end of winter.
+The undoubtedly raucous celebrations were called Jolablot, and were held to mark the end of winter.

 VisitEngland would like to invite you to take part in a short survey about our website.